Kristina01111000/Drws_site/README.md

 4/13

 - make sure the other emails aren't being sent to me -> only gh still is
-- talk about the contact page for gh, do we need it?
 - basically on hold until the email list is ready, that is the next step, we shouldn't meet again until it is set

-- first email should be changed for current patients, need better desription of hte course
 - send invoice